Key Highlights

 - This is part of ongoing legislative efforts for the crypto sector, including the Senate’s CLARITY Act

-The Trump administration is pushing hard to break a major deadlock over cryptocurrency rules.
+The Trump administration is working hard to progress a major development over cryptocurrency rules.
 According to Eleanor Terrett, high-stake meeting is scheduled for February 10.
 This discussion is mainly focused on whether stablecoin holders can earn yield rewards.

 🚨SCOOP: The next iteration of the White House stablecoin yield discussions between crypto and the banks has been scheduled for Tuesday, a source within the banking industry tells me.
 The confab will again be staff-level, but this time representatives from the banks themselves…